|

 main shopping and banking district.

-Instead of describing the church at length, I'll quote
+Instead of describing the church at length, we'll quote

 from a delightful book titled The Stories of Basel, Berne, and Zürich, by M.D.